Empiricism

-In philosophy, empiricism is an epistemological theory that holds that knowledge or justification comes only or primarily from sensory experience.
-It is one of several views within epistemology, along with rationalism and skepticism.
+In philosophy, empiricism is an epistemological view which holds that true knowledge or justification comes only or primarily from sensory experience and empirical evidence.
+It is one of several competing views within epistemology, along with rationalism and skepticism.
+Empiricists argue that empiricism is a more reliable method of finding the truth than purely using logical reasoning, because humans have cognitive biases and limitations which lead to errors of judgement.
 Empiricism emphasizes the central role of empirical evidence in the formation of ideas, rather than innate ideas or traditions.
-However, empiricists may argue that traditions (or customs) arise due to relations of previous sensory experiences.
+Empiricists may argue that traditions (or customs) arise due to relations of previous sensory experiences.

-Historically, empiricism was associated with the "blank slate" concept (tabula rasa), according to which the human mind is "blank" at birth and develops its thoughts only through experience.
+Historically, empiricism was associated with the "blank slate" concept (tabula rasa), according to which the human mind is "blank" at birth and develops its thoughts only through later experience.

 Empiricism in the philosophy of science emphasizes evidence, especially as discovered in experiments.
 It is a fundamental part of the scientific method that all hypotheses and theories must be tested against observations of the natural world rather than resting solely on a priori reasoning, intuition, or revelation.

-Empiricism, often used by natural scientists, says that "knowledge is based on experience" and that "knowledge is tentative and probabilistic, subject to continued revision and falsification".
+Empiricism, often used by natural scientists, believes that "knowledge is based on experience" and that "knowledge is tentative and probabilistic, subject to continued revision and falsification".
 Empirical research, including experiments and validated measurement tools, guides the scientific method.